-Sadio Mane has always stated that he is a very religious man and one can see that in the manner that he carries himself.
+Sadio Mane, the Liverpool superstar from Anfield, has always stated that he is a very religious man and one can see that in the manner that he carries himself.

 Mane was asked how often did he and his family visited the church during his childhood, “They are Muslims,” he said, still laughing, “so not so much church.”